cultofmetatron/Shen/README.md

 Shen is a set of tools for constructing generators from smaller generators.
 The end result is a fully asynchronous control flow coroutine in which we can write asychronous code that looks synchronous!
-Eeven better, the are all nestable so you can build arbitrarily large generators from smaller ones
+Even better, the are all nestable so you can build arbitrarily large generators from smaller ones

 ####shen.cascade(gen1, gen2...genN);